 For virtual machines or Virtualization, you do not require to have a graphics card.

 Frequently Asked Questions:

-Is a desktop is a better choice for virtualization compare to Laptop?
+Is a desktop a better choice for virtualization than a Laptop?

 Is 16GB RAM enough for virtualization?